Page

 meet and interact with more people and the number of sub-stories increase.

-I've attempted to make the character list at the beginning grow with the
+I've attempted to make the character list at the beginning of each book grow with the

 increase of characters.
 I also had to age the principal characters

-properly; birthdays occur and need to reflect the ages properly.
+properly; birthdays occur and the stories need to reflect the ages properly.

 here.